Eemeslay History, Family Crest & Coats of Arms

 Early History of the Eemeslay family

-Another 275 words (20 lines of text) are included under the topic Early Eemeslay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eemeslay research.
+Another 138 words (10 lines of text) are included under the topic Early Eemeslay History in all our PDF Extended History products and printed products wherever possible.

 Eemeslay Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Eemeslay has undergone many spelling variations, including Elmslie, Elmsley, Emsley, Elmesley, Helmsley, Emesley, Emesly, Ernele and many more.